A Room with a View, Part Two

 She gave up trying to understand herself, and joined the vast armies of the benighted, who follow neither the heart nor the brain, and march to their destiny by catch-words.

 Forster describes these "armies" as "full of pleasant and pious folk."
-It saddens me to think of the people who have gone that "pleasant and pious" route, who try to act nice and be tolerant of others' opinions, but who have no sense of resolve about anything.
-At age 68, I have known that kind of person often enough.
+It saddens me to think of the people who have gone that "pleasant and pious" route, and settled for a benighted life, who try to act nice and be tolerant of others' opinions, but who have no sense of resolve about anything.
+At age 68, I have known that kind of person often enough, myself included.

 Forster continues: